 Privacy Notice for customers and users of Dealfront pursuant to Article 13 of the EU General Data Protection Regulation (GDPR)

-Dealfront Group GmbH and its affiliates, including but not limited to Echobot Media Technologies GmbH and Liidio Oy, (in the following "Dealfront", “we”, “our”, “us”) takes the protection of your personal data very seriously.
+Dealfront Group GmbH and its affiliates, including but not limited to Dealfront Germany GmbH and Dealfront Finland Oy, (in the following "Dealfront", “we”, “our”, “us”) takes the protection of your personal data very seriously.
 With this privacy notice (“Privacy Notice”), we want to inform the public and data subjects about the nature, extent, and purpose of the personal data collected, used, and processed by us pursuant to Article 13 of the GDPR and inform data subjects about their rights.

 Dealfront also operates one of the largest search engines/crawlers in the world for the provision of its services.
 Data and information that are publicly available on the Internet are thereby automatically collected.
 This processing may also affect personal data that is not collected directly from the data subject.
 Therefore, we have also developed the document Privacy Information for Data Subject to inform data subjects pursuant to Article 14 of the GDPR.